typegoose/typegoose/github-page/_guides/advanced/reference-other-classes.md

 ## Referencing other Classes

-Referencing other Classes is easy as the following:
+Referencing other Classes is easy as shown by the following example:

 ```ts
 class Nested {